-The Graduate Division of the Jacobs School of Music offers course work leading to the degree of Doctor of Music in the areas of music literature and performance, composition, and conducting.
+The Graduate Division of the Jacobs School of Music offers coursework leading to the degree of Doctor of Music in the areas of music literature and performance, composition, and conducting.
 Available major fields within these areas are listed under departmental headings in the Curricula for Graduate Degrees in Music section.
 Double majors at the doctoral level may be considered if all requirements within each major field are met.
-The Jacobs School of Music also offers the Doctor of Music Education degree and, through the University Graduate School, the Doctor of Philosophy degree in the areas of musicology, music education, and music theory.
+The Jacobs School of Music also offers the Doctor of Music Education degree and, through the University Graduate School, the Doctor of Philosophy degree in the areas of music education, music theory, and musicology.